-While Peter Drucker is thought by many to be the inventor of management itself, it’s abundantly clear that the entrepreneur was a leader in every other way.
-It’s true, Drucker is widely regarded as the “Father of Modern Management” yet his philosophy and thought process was so influential that it even transcended the world of business.
+While Peter Drucker is thought by many to be the inventor of management itself, it’s abundantly clear that the entrepreneur was a leader in every way.
+It’s true, Drucker is widely regarded as the “Father of Modern Management.”
+His philosophy and his thought process were so influential that they even transcended the world of business.

-But what was Drucker best known for exactly?
+But what exactly was Drucker best known for?

-Aside from writing several best-selling books on management, the talented Austrian was also responsible for coining many of the most common leadership related strategies, terms and ideas.
-For example, Peter was the first leader to state that employees should be treated as asserts to a business as opposed to liabilities.
-While this is now part of common thought, it was incredibly unique during the 1950s and something that most leaders might consider a sign of weakness at the time.
+Aside from writing several best-selling books on management, the talented Austrian was also responsible for coining many of the most common leadership strategies, terms and ideas.
+For example, Peter was the first leader to state that employees should be treated as assets to a business as opposed to liabilities.
+While this is now part of common thought, it was incredibly unique during the 1950s.
+In fact, this is a mindset that most leaders might’ve considered a sign of weakness at the time.

 As part of this theory, Drucker also became a famous advocate for creating a more collaborative and flexible workplace, while emphasizing the importance of distributing power across the board.